wirnexteam/uptm-io-docs/README.md

 Navigate to **Monitors** and click **Add**.
 You'll see the form with protocol, URL (or IP), monitor name and the frequency fields.
-In this example frequency _5 min_ means that we're going to check the website availability each 5 minutes.
+In this example frequency _5 min_ means that we're going to check the website availability every 5 minutes.
 ![Create a Monitor](/img/create-a-monitor.png)

 Then click **Add** and you'll be navigated to the **Monitors** index where you can see the card of your just created monitor.